Computational Image Enhancement for Frequency Modulated Continuous Wave (FMCW) THz Image: Parameter extraction

 \subsection{Magnitude Curve Fitting}

-Since the complex model \(v(z)\) in Eq.~\eqref{eqn:model_complex} is non-linear and periodic, the estimation of the initial parameters is critical in order to avoid local minima.
+Since the complex model \(v(z)\) in Eq.~\eqref{eqn:model_complex} is non-linear and the optimization for $\varepsilon_c$ in Eq.~\eqref{eqn:energy_complex} is non-convex, the estimation of the initial parameters is critical in order to avoid local minima.
 A reliable initial estimate of the complex curve fitting parameters \(A_{m},\mu_{m},\sigma_{m}\) is deduced from a magnitude curve fitting.